-Today, EXIT has 73,000 members, EXIT-A.D.M.D. over 19,000 and EX INTERNATIONAL approximately 700 members.
-DIGNITAS, together with its independent German partner association DIGNITAS-Germany in Hannover, counts over 7,000 members worldwide of whom 76 reside in Australia.
+Today, EXIT has 92,000 members and EXIT-A.D.M.D.
+21,000.
+DIGNITAS, together with its independent German partner association DIGNITAS-Germany in Hannover, counts over 7,000 members worldwide of whom 11 reside in the State of Victoria, with a total of 87 members for Australia altogether.4

-In the over 16 years of DIGNITAS' existence, 18 members of DIGNITAS residing in Australia have made use of the option of a self-determined ending of suffering in Switzerland.
-For all members, being assisted and accompanied through the final stage of their life towards their self-determined end was and is an issue of major importance.
-DIGNITAS always encourages members to have their next-of-kin and/or friends at their side during this stage, as well as on their journey and at the accompaniment itself.
+In the over 17 years of DIGNITAS' existence, 20 Australian - of whom one of the State of Victoria - have made use of the option of a self-determined self-enacted ending of suffering and life with DIGNITAS in Switzerland5.
+For all DIGNITAS-members, being assisted and accompanied through the final stage of their life towards their self-determined end was and is an issue of major importance.
+DIGNITAS always encourages members to have their next-of-kin and/or friends at their side during the entire process, including the final days.